-On receipt of your application, all details will be reviewed with a particular focus on competencies outlined within your resumé for Graduate Route 2 and 3.
+On receipt of your application, all details will be reviewed with a particular focus on competencies outlined within your resumé.
 If any additional information is required, you will be notified and given the opportunity to update your application.

 If your application does not demonstrate evidence of the required experience and competencies, your application may be rejected.
 If your application is rejected, an alternative route to membership will be suggested, if one is available.